naya0000/Cinema-Booking-System-Frontend/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js and npm installed on your machine.
 - A backend server for the Cinema Booking System (API).
+(Please refer to `https://github.com/naya0000/Cinema-Booking-System-Backend`)
+- A movie_project.sql file connected to the server.

 ## Getting Started with Create React App